Eco Friendly and Ethical Electronics: Plug in for the Planet

 Their female artisan group is located in Kibera, Kenya, Africa’s largest slum.
 Every purchase directly supports women through access to employment and healthcare benefits.

-Who wants white earbud cords when you can have rainbow ones!?
+Who wants a plain lightning charge cord when you can have a rainbow one!?

 The 100% hand-beaded tech accessories showcase techniques that originate from Uganda’s Luo tribe and makes use of upcycled magazines